a16n-dev/react-dialog-async/README.md

 * ✅ CSS Framework agnostic - works with any component library or CSS setup
 * ✅ Lightweight with zero dependencies
 * ✅ Written in Typescript
-* ✅ Supports both React and React Native
+* ✅ Supports React Native

 [✨ Read the docs here ✨](https://react-dialog-async.a16n.dev)